mideind/EmblaFlutterApp/README.md

 ```

 To create a signed iOS build that will run on an actual device, you need to set
-up an Apple Developer account and enable signing in the Xcode project.
+up an Apple Developer Account and enable signing in the Xcode project.

 ## Screenshots